legendu-net/blog/misc/content/2012-08-16-useful-tools-linux.markdown

 2. MobaXterm (tools have limited functionalities)

 2. MobaLiveCD (a little cool application to run Linux live CD in Windows)

+## Andriod Emulation on Linux

+1. AnBox - Run Android applications on any GNU/Linux operating system.

 ## Games